-The reserve is at the start of its journey for visitors and this autumn and winter trails will open up access to areas that were difficult to get to before.
-Airey Woodland Trail winds down into the woodland and into a meadow nicknamed ‘Orchid Field’ due to the abundance of orchids there in summer, while Viewpoint Path is fully accessible and leads out to the breathtaking views of Ben Lomond and Conic Hill.
+The reserve is set in a stunning mix of woodlands and wetlands on the bonnie banks of Loch Lomond.
+Breathtaking views and a diverse mix of habitats provide an excellent opportunity to view a variety of wildlife including ospreys in the summer and skeins of geese in the winter months.
+Airey Woodland Trail winds down into the woodland and onto a meadow nicknamed ‘Orchid Field’ due to the abundance of orchids there in summer, while Viewpoint Path is fully accessible and leads out to the breathtaking views of Ben Lomond and Conic Hill.

 Special events are also run at the reserve.
 For more information on these please visit rspb.org.uk/lochlomond

 For more information on accessibility at this site please visit: https://www.accessibilityguides.org/content/rspb-scotland-loch-lomond

 All trails are suitable for pushchairs, but ground conditions off path will be muddy and uneven throughout.

 Airey Woodland Trail (950m loop) – Woodland trail winding through coppiced alder woodland, leading into a wildflower meadow and past a small pond.
 The woodland is the a great place to look for tree pipits, bullfinches, tree creepers and goldcrests.
 The meadow in summer is buzzing with bees, butterflies and watch out for frogs by the pond too!